aldenparker/fvtt-macros/Readme.md

 # fvtt-macros
-A repository of all the macros I use to run Founrdy v12 DND5E 4.0 games.
+A repository of all the macros I use to run Foundry v12 DND5E 4.0+ games.
+All macros only support these versions as of now.
+Each folder defines where each macro is executed and the module requirements for that execution.
+Some are general macros, which will be marked with ge- as a prefix to the name, while others have names associated with the features they provide.
+Each folder has a readme to explain the way to use and look through them.